justinpyron/Machine-Learning/README.md

-# miscellaneous
+# Machine-Learning
-Collection of miscellaneous Python scripts

-Most python scripts have an accompanying .ipynb file demonstrating the usage of its code.
+This repository contains files exploring miscellaneous machine learning topics.

+The files in this repo will typically follow this structure:
+- `.py` files contain the underlying code, algorithms, data processsing, etc.
+- `.ipynb` files demonstrate usage of code found in the `.py` files